uchicago-cs/cmsc35200/syllabus/README.md

 ## To do items

-* Schedule of lectures, topics, and invited speakers
+* Schedule of lectures and topics
 * Evaluation process
+* Potential invited speakers:
+    * Venkat Vishnawath: DNN implementation on MPPs
+    * Justin Wozniak: Hyperparameter optimization and related topics
+    * Ben Blaiszik: Model optimization and serving
+    * Rob Schreiber: Cerebras (if he can talk about it)

 ## Schedule